First Love® Gardenia

 Gardenia jasminoides 'Aimee'Item #3767 USDA Hardiness Zone: 8 - 11

-Wonderfully fragrant, double white 4 to 5 inch blooms are larger than any other variety!
-A superb evergreen accent shrub or container specimen, this selection is the first gardenia to bloom in spring, and it continues to flower well into the growing season.
+The first to bloom in spring, continuing into early summer with wonderfully fragrant, double white 4-5 inch blooms that are larger than other varieties.
+Superb accent shrub or container specimen.
 Perfect for entryway plantings or in patio tubs, where the fragrance can be enjoyed.

 - OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Compact growing 5 to 8 ft. tall and 3 to 6 ft. wide.

 - DetailBotanical Pronunciation:gar-DEEN-ee-uh jas-min-NOY-deezPlant type:ShrubDeciduous/evergreen:EvergreenSunset climate zones:7 - 9, 12 - 16, 18 - 28, 31Growth habit:Compact, RoundGrowth rate:ModerateAverage landscape size:Compact growing 5 to 8 ft. tall and 3 to 6 ft. wide.Foliage color:GreenBlooms:Late spring through early summerFlower color:WhiteGarden styleAsian/ZenDesign IdeasPlant this compact, early blooming Gardenia in sunny protected spaces, such as entryways or enclosed patios, where its fragrance can be captured and enjoyed.
 Consider this one for transitional areas such as a doorway, at a gate or the entry to a gazebo or shade structure.
-With its big showy flowers, this Gardenia will be visible on moonlit nights when the blooms will practically leap out of the darkness.Companion PlantsMix and match with other Asian garden favorites like Camellia, Azalea, Japanese Maple, Iris, Peony, and a variety of delicate ferns.
-Create a fragrant container planting alongside Jasmine, Lavender and Chocolate Cosmos.
+With its big showy flowers, this Gardenia will be visible on moonlit nights when the blooms will practically leap out of the darkness.Companion PlantsAgapanthus (Agapanthus); Azalea (Azalea); Camellia (Camellia); Fuchsia (Fuchsia); Coral Bells (Heuchera)

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Provide well drained soil, rich in organic matter.
 Feed with an acid fertilizer after bloom.
 Keep roots cool with a thick layer of mulch.Pruning time: summer after flowering.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.